Queenscliff, Victoria: Media

-Tourist Attractions
+Tourist attractions

-As a popular tourist destination, Queenscliff has numerous tourist attractions including The Bellarine Railway, the Marine and Freshwater Discovery Centre and Queenscliff Harbour.
-The town is also famous for ghosts including Big Rem.
+As a popular tourist destination, Queenscliff has numerous tourist attractions including the Bellarine Railway, the Marine and Freshwater Discovery Centre and Queenscliff Harbour.

 Transport

 As it is located on a peninsula, the Bellarine Highway is the only road connecting it to Point Lonsdale and Geelong running west.

 Searoad Ferries provides transport from Queenscliff to Sorrento on the Mornington Peninsula.

 It was once connected by railway to Geelong; however, the Bellarine Railway now runs as a tourist railway only to Drysdale.
 The Bellarine Rail Trail is a 32 km walking and cycling track that follows the route of the former rail line.